-Without further ado, here are our top things to do (and more) in Boulder, Colorado.
+Without further ado, here's our weekend guide to Boulder, Colorado.
 Enjoy!

 How to Get to Boulder, Colorado

 Boulder County, Colorado is nestled up against the Rocky Mountain range about 45 minutes from Denver, Colorado.
-It's a pretty straightforward shot traveling northwest from Denver.
+It's a pretty straight shot traveling northwest from Denver.